JohnStephens1/ShutDownEr/README.md

 ### The Nice Thing...

-...is how simple it is.
+...is how simple and flexible it is.

-You can enter your desired time in a heartbeat because of the intuitive formatting, hit enter three times, and there you go.
+You can enter your desired time in a heartbeat because of the intuitive formatting, hit enter three times, and there ya go.

-The remaining time is visible at any point as well, and cancellation requires no more than a single click.
+The remaining time is visible at any point, can be easily increased, and both cancellation and shutdown require but a single click.

 ## How to Install